 In just 13 months the company has boasted many improvements, including a nearly 11 percent jump in customer satisfaction, from 74 percent to 84.9 percent, and a reduction in customer churn of 73 percent (148,000 in the fourth quarter of 2009, down from 545,000 a year before).

 This progress didn't happen by chance.
-From the start, Hesse mandated that service strategies and progress be discussed in weekly executive meetings, and he outlined a number of customer service goals to increase satisfaction: listen to customers and take their recommendations into account, improve first-call resolution, develop consistent quality from the agents, increase efficiency in every interaction, provide reward programs for loyal customers, and reduce the reasons customers have to call customer service.
+From the start, Hesse mandated that service strategies and progress be discussed in weekly executive meetings, and he outlined a number of customer service goals to increase satisfaction: listen to customers and take their recommendations into account, improve first-call resolution, develop consistent quality from the associates, increase efficiency in every interaction, provide reward programs for loyal customers, and reduce the reasons customers have to call customer service.

 The last item was critical to reducing costs.
 The number of calls to Sprint Nextel's customer care department was two times the industry average before Hesse took the reins, he noted during his keynote address at Forrester's Customer Experience Forum 2010, held in New York City in June.
-"The biggest priority was to reduce calls to live agents by addressing the top issues driving customers to call," says Lance Williams, director of Sprint's call center infrastructure.
+"The biggest priority was to reduce calls to live associates by addressing the top issues driving customers to call," says Lance Williams, director of Sprint's call center infrastructure.
 Investing in product lines, improving customer satisfaction, and increasing self-service options were other orders of business.

 Additionally, the company wanted to seem receptive to customer feedback, so national advertising campaigns emphasized a streamlined approach to service, and invited customers to share their ideas.
 Sprint Nextel launched a new advertising campaign featuring Hesse just three months after he arrived at the company.
 The campaign emphasized a more "immediate approach" to customer service.
 The commercials even featured Hesse's email address, inviting customers to provide feedback and positioning the company as highly approachable.
-To help decipher the feedback, Sprint administers surveys within three days of a customer interacting with an agent or with the IVR.
+To help decipher the feedback, Sprint administers surveys within three days of a customer interacting with an associate or with the IVR.
 The data is shared with marketing, sales, and customer care to better optimize campaigns and to help improve service delivery.

 Analyzing cross-channel behavior